-

 Each meeting features a topic likely to be of relevance and interest to all researchers.
 Speakers are experts in their respective fields.

-This society and its Branches are not just about Berkshire.
+This society and its Teams are not just about Berkshire.

 The people you'll meet have research interests that range across the UK, even worldwide.
 Draw on their experience and advice, you'll be surprised at how much you can learn.